Atlas Mara Limited: History

 Atlas Mara was founded on 28 November 2013, by former Barclays Executive Bob Diamond and entrepreneur Ashish Thakkar through Atlas Merchant Capital LLC and Mara Group Holdings Limited as their investment vehicles respectively.
 Atlas Merchant held 80% while Mara Group held 20% of the venture upon incorporation.
 The Group's geographical area of focus is on the African continent.

 The company was listed on the London Stock Exchange as a SPAC on 17 December 2013, through an IPO which raised USD 325 million.
-As of 15 November 2021, the stock price had crashed and had lost over 99% of its IPO price (issued at IPO at £10.20 per share, last trade at 9.95 pence per share).
+As of 22 November 2024, the stock price had crashed and had lost 99.999% of its IPO price (issued at £10.20 per share, last trade was on 31 May 2024 at 0.0001 pence per share) and has effectively ceased trading.
 The ticker symbol in London is "ATMA.LN".
 It trades by appointment in the United States on the Pink Sheets under the ticker symbol "AAMAF".

 On 31 March 2014, Atlas Mara announced that it had made an offer to acquire sub-Saharan African bank ABC Holdings Limited and Frankfurt based African Development Corporation AG for approximately $265 million.
 This was to be done through a three phase acquisition strategy: